SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 ExecutePS
 ------------------

-.. warning:: This function is deprecated because it only gives support until powershell 2.0 and does not support cmdlets
+.. warning:: This function is deprecated because it only supports powershell up to version 2.0 and does not support cmdlets.

 .. code-block:: xml
   :linenos: